TareqAhsan/The-SuperHeros-Car/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Tailwind with [super-car-react](https://elated-brown-e69d79.netlify.app/).

 ## Available Scripts

 In the project directory, you can run:

+* using tailwind css
+* using  react js
+* vanilla css
+* font-awesome
+* google fonts

 ### `npm start`